tabishfayyaz/notes-and-books/kotlin-programming.md

 - If the class has a primary constructor, each secondary constructor needs to delegate to the primary constructor, either directly or indirectly through another secondary constructor(s)
 - Note that code in initializer blocks effectively becomes part of the primary constructor.
 Delegation to the primary constructor happens as the first statement of a secondary constructor, so the code in all initializer blocks and property initializers is executed before the secondary constructor body

+### Fields vs Properties
+- _Field_ of a property can only be accessed in the scope of a getter or setter
+- _Field_ is just a class member variable that hold a value.
+It can be read-only or mutable and marked with any access modifier such as public or private.
+- _Property_ is more complex element that contain a private field and accessors (getters and setters).
+- read-only property = private field + getter
+- mutable property = private field + getter + setter

 ### Calling a class Primary Constructor:
 ```